NorthStarUAS/props-legacy/README.md

 Did you see how the value of "lat" is written as a string constant, but can be read back out as a double?
-Often it is easy to keep your types consistent, but it's nice to just let the backend system convert types for you as needed.
+Often it is easy to keep your types consistent, but it's nice to just let the back end system convert types for you as needed.

 ### Performance considerations